-Considering the assumption of linearity between each one of the datasets and the unknown true 279 status of the system in TC, a preliminary analysis on the linear correlation between the three anomaly 280 products has been performed in order to detect the macro-areas where the TC procedure can be applied 281 282 without violating this basic hypothesis.
-The correlation analysis was performed by using only the monthly anomalies that were available for all three datasets, with at least a sample size of 100 values 283 (max sample size = 12 months \times 15 years = 180), and by defining a minimum correlation threshold 284 $(R{0.05})$ that ensures a statistical significance of the linear relationship on the basis of the Student's t-test 285 286 (at p = 0.05).
+Considering the assumption of linearity between each one of the models and the unknown true status of the system in TC, a preliminary analysis on the linear correlation between the three models has been performed in order to detect the macro-areas where the TC procedure can be applied without violating this basic hypothesis.
+The correlation analysis was performed by using only the monthly data that were available for all three models, and by defining a minimum correlation threshold ($R{0.05}$) that ensures a statistical significance of the linear relationship on the basis of the t-student test (at p = 0.05).
+The map in Fig. 1 reports in grey the areas where all three models are significantly linearly correlated according to the described criteria, representing the areas where the first basic hypothesis of the TC is not clearly violated.
+It is worth to point out that some areas are excluded from the analysis by the lack of data in LIS (low temporal variability, as over Greenland and the Sahara desert), LST (due to the minimum temperature threshold or low temporal variability) or CCI (densely vegetated areas, such as Amazon forest and the Congo basin).
+These results suggest to focus the successive detailed analysis on five macro-regions (demarked by the boxes in Fig. 1) that have consistent positive correlation values for all the three models; these areas are named, from now on, as: 1) NA (including the contiguous U.S.

-The map in Fig. 1 reports in grey the areas where all three datasets are significantly linearly correlated according to the described criteria, representing the areas where the first basic hypothesis of the TC is not clearly violated.
-It is worth to point out that some areas are excluded from the analysis by the lack of data in LIS (low temporal variability, as over Greenland and the Sahara desert), LST (due to the minimum temperature threshold or low temporal variability) or CCI (densely vegetated areas, such as the Amazon forest and the Congo basin).
-These results suggest to focus the successive detailed analysis on five macro-regions (demarked by the boxes in Fig. 1) that have consistent positive correlation values for all the three datasets; these areas are named, from now on, as: 1) NA (including the contiguous U.S. and Mexico), 2) EU (Southern and Central Europe), 3) SA (Southern countries of the African continent and Madagascar), 4) IN (Indian subcontinent), and 5) AU (Australia)^{}.
+and Mexico), 2) EU (Southern and Central Europe), 3) SA (Southern countries of the African continent and Madagascar), 4) IN (Indian subcontinent), and 5) AU (Australia).

-The correlation coefficient maps over those regions, obtained by inter-comparing the three 297 datasets, are reported in Figs. 2 to 4, where the cells in red and yellow are the ones with negative or not-298 significant correlation, respectively, whereas the blue scale represents the cells with increasing 299 significant linear correlation (from light to dark tones).
-The comparison between LIS and LST (Fig. 2) 300 shows an overall good agreement between the two datasets, with only minor areas characterized by 301 302 negative/not-significant correlation values; notably, low correlation can be observed over the Great Lakes and Rocky mountain areas in the U.S., over the Alps in Europe, North Angola and Western 303 Himalaya.
-Similar results can be observed in Fig. 3, where LIS and CCI datasets are compared; this 304 comparison shows an increasing number of negative values in the Western U.S., the Alps, and Southern 305 Turkey, but overall high correlation values across most of the five regions.
-Finally, the comparison 306 between LST and CCI reported in Fig. 4 shows an increase of areas with low/not-significant correlation 307 in the Eastern and Western U.S. and both North- and South-Eastern Europe and the Alps, whereas a 308 309 high correlation can be observed all over the other regions.
+268 The correlation coefficient maps over those regions, obtained by inter-comparing the three models, are reported in Figs. 2 to 4, where the cells in red and yellow are the ones with negative or not-269 significant correlation, respectively, whereas the blue scale represents the cells with increasing 270 271 significant linear correlation (from light to dark tones).
+The comparison between LIS and LST (Fig. 2) shows an overall good agreement between the two datasets, with only minor areas characterized by 272 negative/not-significant correlation values; notably, low correlation can be observed over the Great 273 Lakes and Rocky mountain areas in the U.S., over the Alps in Europe, North Angola and Western 274 Himalaya.
+Similar results can be observed in Fig. 3, where LIS and CCI datasets are compared; this 275 comparison shows an increasing number of negative values in Western U.S., the Alps, and Southern 276 277 Turkey, but overall high correlation values across most of the five regions.
+Finally, the comparison 278 between LST and CCI reported in Fig. 4 shows an increase of areas with low/not-significant correlation 279 in Eastern and Western U.S. and both North- and South-Eastern Europe and the Alps, whereas a high 280 correlation can be observed all over the other regions.